Blog

 Employers can support employees in several ways during their paternity leave:

 It’s important to ensure employees are well-informed about their paternity leave rights and company policies.
-By developing a culture that supports and encourages parents to take paternity leave without fear of negative career impact, you can ensure they are much less stressed, financially and mentally.
+By developing a culture that supports and encourages fathers to take paternity leave without fear of negative career impact, you can ensure they are much less stressed, financially and mentally.

 Train managers to understand and support paternity leave policies and the importance of work-life balance.